microbiome/OMA/16_microbiome_community.md

 The algorithm used is "short random walks" [@Pons2006].
 Graph is constructed using different k values (the number of nearest neighbors to consider during graph construction) using the robust centered log ratio (rclr) assay data.
 Then plotting the communities using UMAP [@McInnes2018] ordination as a visual exploration aid.
+In the following demonstration we use the `enterotype` dataset from the [@R-mia] package.

 ```r